HibaKob/OpenScience/README.md

 * [FibroTUG platforms: Time-lapse microscopy dataset of engineered cardiac microbundles](https://doi.org/10.5061/dryad.3r2280gqd)

+Through this work, we have come across a number of useful resources that serve as a good starting point for anyone who is planning to make their work publicly accessible and likewise, contrubite to open science.

+## Recommendations and Resources <a name="recomends"></a>

-## Recommendations for curating and disseminating datasets
+### Recommendations for curating and disseminating datasets
+metadata
+size
+organization
+file formats
+platform: institutional repository, Dryad, zenodo, figshare?

-## Recommendations for publicly sharing software tools or code
+### Recommendations for publicly sharing software tools or code
+platform: github, bitbucket, zenodo

-## Recommendations for publicly sharing experimental protocols and results
+### Recommendations for publicly sharing experimental protocols

+protocol.io

-## Recommendations for publicly sharing research preprints or papers
+### Recommendations for publicly sharing research preprints or papers
+make sure journal you are submitting to are okay with this open-access and possibly open-review journals arXiv, bioarXiv,